-Covad witnesses Evans and Clancy state that with respect to line sharing, Verizon's current business target of provisioning loops within three days is outdated and should be significantly shortened.
-Witnesses Evans and Clancy state that if Verizon is claiming that it provides good performance on loop provisioning intervals, then it should be the goal of the Commission to continually seek to raise the bar and have the intervals shortened in order to bring advanced services to Florida consumers more quickly.
-(TR 24) This concept was explored by the New York DSL Collaborative and in Technical Conferences related to New York Case 00-C-0127 in July and August 2000 according to witnesses Evans and Clancy.
-The witnesses state that the participants discussed starting the Line Sharing interval at three days and revisiting the interval to progressively reduce it, first to two days and possibly to a single day. reduction was based upon the significant difference in the amount of work required to deliver a line shared service rather than a stand-alone service, according to witnesses Evans and Clancy.
-(TR 25)
+Covad states that with respect to line sharing, Verizon's current business target of provisioning loops within three days is outdated and should be significantly shortened.
+Covad states that if Verizon is claiming that it provides good performance on loop provisioning intervals, then it should be the goal of the Commission to continually seek to raise the bar and have the intervals shortened in order to bring advanced services to Florida consumers more quickly.
+According to Covad, this concept was explored by the New York DSL Collaborative and in Technical Conferences related to New York Case 00-C-0127 in July and August 2000.
+Covad states that the participants discussed starting the Line Sharing interval at three days and revisiting the interval to progressively reduce it, first to two days and possibly to a single day.
+According to Covad, this reduction was based upon the significant difference in the amount of work required to deliver a line shared service rather than a stand-alone service.
 Witnesses Evans and Clancy argue that for line sharing, the loop already exists and is working since the voice line is in service.
 The Covad witnesses state they have become aware that the hot-cut process calls for all the pre-wiring to be completed within two days.
 The witnesses argue that since the cross-wiring and assignment requirements for line sharing are less than those required for hot cuts, and there is no coordination requirement, Verizon should recognize these facts and reduce the line sharing interval to two days.
 As support for their argument, the witnesses point to a reduction in the line sharing provisioning interval to two days by Verizon in cases where the splitter is ILEC-owned and requires an additional assignment step.
-(TR 25-26)
+Verizon witness Raynor states that Verizon takes the position that the intervals for these confirmation notices should be set in Docket No. 000121C-TP, where our staff has proposed to adopt the intervals, business rules, and performance standards contained in the similar measurements established as a condition of the FCC's approval of the Bell Atlantic-GTE merger.
+According to witness Raynor, Covad has proposed to establish specific intervals in its interconnection agreement that differ from those our staff has proposed.
+Verizon witness Raynor states that our staff's proposal in Docket No. 000121C-TP, like the measurements under which Verizon currently reports its performance in Florida, contains, in pertinent part, the following intervals and performance standards: